 - Use a card that is specifically "approved" for DV editing packages.
 These cards have better stability (free of jitter) and performance than other Firewire cards.

 - It is recommended that the card you get is using an up to date TI or Lucent AGERE FW323 chipset.
 Some manufacturers are starting to change to VIA for cost reasons.
-Other chip sets, such as VIA may work fine, but the TI and Lucent products seem to be the most compatible.
+Other chipsets, such as VIA are known to work fine, especially with Win10, but the TI and Lucent products have a track record of being the most compatible.

 - For one of these cards, you are going to pay between $15 to $80 (USD) depending on the bus type.